Beyond labels

 Griffith University makes every effort to undertake retro-fitting of existing buildings and to ensure that accessibility is central to new construction.
 Each campus has its own particular challenges, some of which cannot necessarily be addressed, such as the terrain.
 Ongoing maintenance can take time.
 You can assist by:

-• Refer students to the Disabilities Service who can assist them by providing notetakers, ensuring lecture and exam spaces are fully accessible and by providing assistive technology or modified equipment as needed.
+- Refer students to Student Disability and Accessibility, who can assist them by providing notetakers, ensuring lecture and exam spaces are fully accessible and by providing assistive technology or modified equipment as needed.

 Useful links